cmandali/Proiect_Final_Aram_Mandalian/README.md

 Now open the project in PyCharm.
 You may use some other IDE of your preference

+In the features files, when you come across a Scenario Outline, feel free to replace the desired value in the

 In the terminal, you can run the tests by typing this command to generate a HTML report: behave -f html -o report_name.html